Skip to Content

 About Innocence Canada

-Innocence Canada’s team of pro-bono lawyers are currently reviewing approximately 80 claims of innocence.
+Innocence Canada’s team of pro-bono and in-house staff lawyers are currently reviewing approximately 100 claims of innocence.

-In the years since its inception, Innocence Canada’s team of volunteers have reviewed hundreds of cases, leading to the successful exoneration of over 27 innocent people who together spent more than 200 years in prison for crimes they did not commit.
+In the years since its inception, Innocence Canada’s team of volunteers and staff lawyers have reviewed hundreds of cases, leading to the successful exoneration of 30 innocent people who together spent more than 300 years in prison for crimes they did not commit.

 Learn More about our History & Mandate